 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NDDKD), people living with CKD should get about 30 minutes of exercise every day.
 Exercise – in any form – helps manage weight while preventing some of the other chronic illnesses that contribute to CKD including diabetes and heart disease.
 And remember that you don’t have to do it all at once.
 Several brisk 10-minute walks throughout the day will do the trick.
 Check with your doctor first about the right plan for you -- then just do it!
 3

 People living with CKD need support in maintaining a lifestyle that helps control their disease.
-Mom’s Meals offers one convenient way to do that.
-We offer a selection of delicious, home-delivered, “renal-friendly” meals designed to provide nutritional support to help manage kidney disease.
-See the menus.
+Mom’s Meals offers a convenient way to do that with our delicious, home-delivered, renal-friendly meals designed to provide nutritional support to help manage kidney disease.